Nekith/jsoni18n/README.md

 ### Prefix

-You can add prefixes to keys from all data fetched by loadFromString() like this:
+You can add a prefix to keys from all data fetched by loadFromString() like this:

 ```haxe
 i18n.loadFromString(data, "ui/");